priyankapakhale/use-latest-effect/README.md

 # use-latest-effect

-> A React hook that runs async effects but only keeps the latest invocation (with optional abort of stale runs).
+> A React hook for async effects that ensures only the latest invocation completes and optionally aborts stale runs.

 ## 🧩 Installation